unhcr/Jetson/remote_sensing/README.md

 ### Requirements

-* espa-bulk-downloader - see corresponding README file
+* [espa-bulk-downloader](https://github.com/unhcr/Jetson/tree/master/remote_sensing/Landsat8/bulk-downloader) - Retrieves all completed scenes for the user/order
+and places them into the target directory
 * [Rasterio](https://rasterio.readthedocs.io/en/latest/installation.html) - reads and writes GeoTIFF and provides a Python API based on Numpy N-dimensional arrays and GeoJSON
 * [scikit-image](https://scikit-image.org/docs/dev/install.html) - a.k.a. skimage is a collection of algorithms for image processing and computer vision
 * [matplotlib](https://matplotlib.org/3.1.1/users/installing.html) - object-oriented plotting library
 * [earthpy](https://earthpy.readthedocs.io/en/latest/get-started.html#install-earthpy) - EarthPy is a python package devoted to working with spatial and remote sensing data
 * [geopandas](https://geopandas.org/install.html) - GeoPandas is an open source project to make working with geospatial data in python easier

+---

 ## Project structure